 What Is Refinancing?

-A couple of signs a refinancing may be a good idea is if mortgage rates have fallen or if your creditworthiness has significantly improved since the time the first mortgage was taken out.
+A couple of signs a mortgage refinancing may be a good idea is if mortgage rates have fallen or if your creditworthiness has significantly improved since the time the first mortgage was taken out.

 It can also help borrowers transition from an adjustable-rate mortgage to a fixed-rate mortgage—or a fixed-rate mortgage to an ARM.